Blog/Hexarelin Dosage Guide: Protocols

 Stacking Hexarelin with Other Peptides

 Hexarelin stacks well with specific peptide categories.
-The key principle: pair it with compounds that use different mechanisms to avoid redundant receptor competition.
+The core principle: pair it with compounds that use different mechanisms so you are not competing for the same receptor.

 Hexarelin + CJC-1295 (no DAC) or Sermorelin